- Bitcoin dominance is the ratio of Bitcoin’s market cap to the overall market cap of cryptocurrencies.

 In simple terms, Bitcoin dominance is the ratio of Bitcoin’s market cap to the global market cap of cryptocurrencies.
 But for those new to the crypto space, what exactly does this mean, and how is it used?
 Below we outline the ins and outs of this important metric.

 What Is Bitcoin Dominance?

 In more detail, Bitcoin dominance is a percentage value that is calculated based on Bitcoin’s current market capitalisation divided by the global crypto market cap.
-For example, at the time of writing, Bitcoin’s market cap is US$319 billion, while the global crypto market cap is US$865 billion.
-Dividing $319 billion by $865 billion equals 37% — this is the share of the crypto market cap that’s in Bitcoin.
-Since August 2022, Bitcoin’s dominance has remained under 40% — the last time it was this low was in May 2018.
+For example, at the time of writing, Bitcoin’s market cap is US$539 billion, while the global crypto market cap is US$1.16 trillion.
+Dividing $539 billion by $1.16 trillion equals 46% — this is the share of the crypto market cap in Bitcoin.

 Bitcoin’s market cap is calculated by multiplying the number of bitcoins in circulation by its current market price per coin.
-To date, there are approximately 19 million bitcoins in existence (with a maximum supply of 21 million), trading at the price of US$16,800 — the market cap at the time of writing is therefore ~US$319 billion.
+To date, there are approximately 19.3 million bitcoins in existence (with a maximum supply of 21 million), trading at the price of US$27,800 — the market cap at the time of writing is therefore ~US$539 billion.